HTTPArchive/almanac.httparchive.org/src/content/en/2020/page-weight.md

 The web's journey from the plain, near pedagogical platform, to the innovative, intricate and highly interactive apps that have become the norm, the rudimentary page weight metric hid a bigger story: a ratatouille of resources, each affecting modern metrics, in turn affecting user experience.

 Whenever we talk about interactivity, we are talking almost exclusively about JavaScript.
 Now, though we are not here to discuss interactivity in any depth, we know there are metrics which are focused and dependent on JavaScript content and execution.
-So the weightier the JavaScript, the likier it is to have a greater impact on interactivity metrics (time to interactive, total blocking time).
+So the weightier the JavaScript, the likelier it is to have a greater impact on interactivity metrics (time to interactive, total blocking time).
 We have the [JavaScript chapter](./javascript) that dives a pinch more.

 ## Analysis